Master Clash of Clans Base Layout Design: Gaming Diary's Complete Strategic Framework

 Step 1: Identify Your Goal

-Before designing anything, clearly define what your clash of clans base layout is optimized for:
+Before designing anything, clearly define what your Clash of Clans base layout is optimized for:

 War Base Goal: Minimize the number of successful attacks against you.
 Ideal outcome: Defending against 2-3 star attacks.